-- 5.1 The SARCC will meet on a monthly basis. - 5.2 The SARCC will be chaired by the Designated Safeguarding Nurse, North East and North Cumbria Integrated Care Board (NENC ICB). - 5.3 The Vice-Chair will be Head of Adult Safeguarding, Gateshead Health Foundation Trust (GHFT).
+- 5.1 The SARCC will meet on a bi-monthly basis ad hoc meetings will be arranged when necessary. - 5.2 The SARCC will be chaired by the Designated Safeguarding Nurse, North East and North Cumbria Integrated Care Board (NENC ICB).

-- 5.4 The SARCC will be co-ordinated by the Safeguarding Adults Board Business Manager. - 5.5 Should a Safeguarding Adult Review referral be received the SAB Business Manager will complete the SAR Checklist (Stage 1) and make a proposal to the Chair of the SARCC and the Chair of the SAB as to whether or not the referral meets the criteria for a SAR, based on the information available at the time. - 5.6 If the SAR is to progress to a Rapid Review by the SARCC group the SAB Business manager to gather further information from the organisations involved with the person in order to produce a chronology of events. - 5.7 The referral will be scheduled for discussion at the next appropriate SARCC meeting: - Attendees will present information relating to their agency's involvement with the individual. - Additional agencies and their representatives can be invited to attend. - 5.8 The agenda, previous minutes and any other relevant paperwork will be circulated for consideration 1 week prior to the meeting to ensure, SARCC members are given the opportunity to read the papers and can ensure any actions from the previous meeting have been completed. - 5.9 All Complex Case referrals for the SARCC will be submitted to the Safeguarding Adult Business Manager at least one week prior to the SARCC.
+- 5.3 The Vice-Chair will be Head of Adult Safeguarding, Gateshead Health Foundation Trust (GHFT). - 5.4 The SARCC will be co-ordinated by the Safeguarding Adults Board Business Unit. - 5.5 Should a Safeguarding Adult Review referral be received the SAB Business Manager will complete the SAR Checklist (Stage 1) and make a proposal to the Chair of the SARCC and the Chair of the SAB as to whether the referral meets the criteria for a SAR, based on the information available at the time. - 5.6 If the SAR is to progress to a Rapid Review by the SARCC group further information will be gathered from the organisations involved with the person to produce a chronology of events. - 5.7 The referral will be scheduled for discussion at the next appropriate SARCC meeting: - Attendees will present information relating to their agency's involvement with the individual. - Additional agencies and their representatives can be invited to attend. - 5.8 The agenda, previous minutes and any other relevant paperwork will be circulated for consideration 1 week prior to the meeting to ensure, SARCC members are given the opportunity to read the papers and can ensure any actions from the previous meeting have been completed. - 5.9 All Complex Case referrals for the SARCC will be submitted to the Safeguarding Adult Business Manager at least one week prior to the SARCC.
 Partners will be expected to present their case at the meeting.